-Logistic regression technique is effective for the binary classification.
-In logistic regression, the output is a probability that ranges from 0 to 1, unlike linear regression where an output is produced directly. logistic regression can be used in events that require more logic for a prediction like when forecasting weather conditions, during voting to know whether people will vote for a certain candidate or not.
-The objective of logistic regression is to reduce the error between the forecast outcome and the real outcome by using the training statistics to know values of coefficients b0 and b1.
-Maximum Likelihood Estimation technique is used to estimate the coefficients.
+Logistic regression technique is effective for binary classification.
+In logistic regression, the output is a probability that ranges from 0 to 1, unlike linear regression where output is produced directly. logistic regression can be used in events that require more logic for a prediction like when forecasting weather conditions, during voting to know whether people will vote for a certain candidate or not.
+The objective of logistic regression is to reduce the error between the forecast outcome and the real outcome by using the training statistics to know the values of coefficients b0 and b1.
+The maximum Likelihood Estimation technique is used to estimate the coefficients.

 3. Classification and Regression Trees

 The decision tree includes the non-terminal nodes represented by the root node and internal node and terminal nodes.
 Terminal nodes are represented by leaf nodes.